ds2-lab/LambdaFS/README.md

 **λFS** is an elastic, scalable, and high-performance metadata service for large-scale distributed file systems (DFSes). λFS scales a DFS metadata cache elastically on a FaaS (Function-as-a-Service) platform and synthesizes a series of techniques to overcome the obstacles that are encountered when building large, stateful, and performance-sensitive applications on FaaS platforms. λFS takes full advantage of the unique benefits offered by FaaS--elastic scaling and massive parallelism--to realize a highly-optimized metadata service capable of sustaining up to multi-fold higher throughput than a state-of-the-art DFS.

 λFS is implemented as a fork of HopsFS 3.2.0.3.
-Currently we support the [OpenWhisk](https://openwhisk.apache.org/) serverless platform.
+Currently we support the [OpenWhisk](https://openwhisk.apache.org/) serverless platform, though we've successfully used [Nuclio](https://nuclio.io/) as well.
 Serverless functions enable better scalability and cost-effectiveness as well as ease-of-use.

 For λFS-specific documentation, please refer to the `setup.md` file located in the `aws-setup` directory [here](https://github.com/ds2-lab/LambdaFS/tree/serverless-namenode-aws/aws-setup).